JamBashir/JamBashir/README.md

 - 👋 Hello I’m @JamBashir
-- 🌍 I'm from Nederlands
+- 🌍 I'm from Switzerland
-- 💻 I'm a Student of computer.
+- 💻 I'm a Student of computer
 - 👀 I’m interested in [Study]
 - 🌱 I’m currently learning [PYTHON and PHP]
 - 💞️ I’m looking to collaborate on [Developers]